Load Method

 Parameters

-This method has 1 required parameter and 1 optional parameter.
+This method has 1 required parameter and 2 optional parameters.

 The $model_filename value can be contain a string of model filename.
 File location always relatives to app/model directory.
 So, if we have a model class under app/model/api/hello_model.php We have to fill the first parameter with extra suffix path, like api/hello_model.